sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 For our example we're using UTF-8 characters for the play and pause control.
 In a production visualization you might consider using icon fonts or images to have maximum control over the appearance.

 Our animation control also needs an `onAdd()` method for Leaflet to call when it adds a control to a map.
-That method constructs the HTML markup for the control and returns that to the caller.
-Our implementation does this in two stages.
-First it creates a `<div>` element and gives that element two classes: `leaflet-control-animate` and `leaflet-bar`.
-The first class is unique to our animation control, and we can use it to apply CSS rules uniquely to our control.
-The second class is a general Leaflet class for all toolbars.
-By adding it to the animation control we're making that control consistent with other Leaflet controls.
-Note that Leaflet includes the `L.DomUtil.create()` method to handle the details of creating the element.

-The second part of `onAdd()` creates a button element within this `<div>` container.
-Most of the work takes place in the `_createButton()` function which we'll examine shortly.
-The parameters to the function include:

-* the text for the button,
-* the tooltip (title) to display when the mouse hovers over the button,
-* the CSS class to apply to the button,
-* the container in which to insert the button, and
-* a function to call when the button is clicked.
+This method constructs the HTML markup for the control and returns that to the caller.

+{>> I think this reads better with the line-by-line explanation after the code listing, but if you prefer to switch it back up here let me know <<}

 ``` {.javascript .numberLines}
     onAdd: function () {